 - 15% included pregnant teens

 Under the law, MIECHV funding is limited to evidence-based program models with a demonstrated track record of effectiveness.
 The US Department of Health and Human Services began the Home Visiting Evidence of Effectiveness review to examine home visiting research literature and assess the evidence of effectiveness of home visiting program models.
-Any state or model developer may request a review to be deemed an evidence-based model, but standards for acceptance are high.
+Any state or program model may request a review to be deemed an evidence-based model, but standards for acceptance are high.

-MIECHV legislation requires a minimum of 75 percent of grant funding be spent on program models proven to be effective.
+MIECHV legislation requires a minimum of 75% of grant funding be spent on program models proven to be effective.
 If the state chooses, a smaller percentage of funding can be used to enroll families in models with promising practices.
 To date, states have opted to fund only evidence-based models.

-As of 2017, the following programs have been determined to meet the HHS criteria:
+The following models have been determined to meet HHS criteria: